markjacksonfishing/katacoda/sysdig-container-visibility/step2.md

    --volume=/usr:/host/usr:ro \
    sysdig/sysdig`{{execute}}

-Once we run Sysdig, it will capture and display information about all system calls and events on the system.
-This includes timestamp, CPU where it was executed, process name, thread ID, event type and all the relevant arguments.
+Once we run Sysdig, it will capture and display information about all the system calls and events on the system.
+This includes process name, thread ID, timestamp, CPU where it was executed, event type and all the relevant arguments.

 Run `sysdig -M 3`{{execute}} to see all these events in your Wordpress deployment.

 _Note: (-M 3 will finish Sysdig after a 3 seconds capture, otherwise you can finish it with <kbd>CTRL</kbd>+<kbd>C</kbd>)._

-All this information can be too much for an individual to process, that's why Sysdig offers filters and aggregation scripts known as chisels.
+All this information can be too much for an individual to process, that's why Sysdig offers filters and aggregation scripts known as _chisels_.